-February is buzzing with energy from Valentine’s Day to Mardi Gras, to the highly anticipated Super Bowl.
-In 2021, around 5.23 million people in the U.S. above the age of 6 were engaged in tackle football.
-Needless to say, American football is a huge part of American culture and society, and our elementary school students are just as plugged in as the adults.
+Ask any teacher, and the number of football jerseys and debates about who’s going to claim the NFL championship tend to take over classrooms this time of year.
+No wonder — football is big even for the smallest people!
+Take these figures from 2021 — that year, around 5.23 million people in the U.S. ages 6 and up were engaged in tackle football.
+Needless to say, American football is a huge part of American culture and society, and our students are just as plugged in as the adults.

-With that in mind, we’ve been talking to teachers around the country about how they celebrate the Super Bowl in their classrooms.
-The big game may be on a Sunday night when kids are out of school, but many of you said you throw some football into the mix during the weeks leading up to the big game.
+With that in mind, our teacher team has been talking to teachers around the country to find out how they typically celebrate the Super Bowl in their classrooms.
+The actual event may be held on a Sunday night when kids are out of school, but many of you said you throw some football fun into the mix during the weeks leading up to the big game.
 Others said football comes into the classroom in the fall when students are engaged in PeeWee games and the high school football games are big news in the school district.

 Browse our entire U.S. Sports Collection for resource ideas beyond the football field!

-Luckily for teachers, the Super Bowl is always on a Sunday!
-No need to worry about students being absent for this highly anticipated event (although we all know some will be dragging on Monday morning after a late night of watching the game with the family).
+Of course, because the NFL championship game is always on a Sunday, there’s no need to worry about students being absent for this highly anticipated event … but we all know some will be dragging on Monday morning after a late night of watching the game with the family.

 How Do You Explain the Super Bowl to Kids?

 Many of your students may already be well acquainted with the Super Bowl as millions watch every year.
-But for those who aren’t, we offer this explanation: In simple terms, the Super Bowl is the National Football League’s (NFL) final playoff game which will determine the league’s champion.
+But for those who aren’t, we offer this explanation: In simple terms, the Super Bowl is the National Football League’s (NFL) final playoff game.
+It will determine the league’s champion.

-While the NFL came into existence in 1920, the first Super Bowl wasn’t played until 1967 when the Kansas City Chiefs and the Green Bay Packers competed for the title in Los Angeles.
-These days the game is a reason for friends and families to get together to watch the football players compete and also to watch commercials that air for the first time on Super Bowl Sunday each year.
+The NFL started in 1920, but the first Super Bowl wasn’t played until 1967 when the Kansas City Chiefs and the Green Bay Packers competed for the title in Los Angeles.
+These days, the game is a reason for friends and families to get together to watch the football players compete and watch commercials that air for the first time on Super Bowl Sunday each year.

-The Super Bowl can be incorporated into many subject areas but digging deeper, sports have the ability to teach students many positive skills and life lessons that will go far beyond the classroom.
+But digging deeper, there’s plenty of evidence that sports can teach students many positive skills and life lessons that will go far beyond the classroom.
 Other than physical benefits, sports teach students how to:

 - Work hard